Session Replay

 See Compatibility.

 Contentsquare team can add versions of your app in the block list to make sure Session Replay does not start on these versions.
-This can be useful when a problem is discovered on a specific version of your app, such as a Personal Data for which the masking was forgotten.
+This is done when a problem is discovered on a specific version of your app, such as a Personal Data for which the masking was forgotten.
 This allows to keep Session Replay working on the other app versions (especially the new ones with the fix).

 Session Replay has three quality levels available: High, Medium, Low.
 Quality level is defined by the frame rate and the image quality.
 The quality level is defined independently for Wi-Fi and Cellular Network.
 The default level for both is Medium.
 For more information on network data consumption see: Performance Impact section.